Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Standard object and duality of Whittaker category

-In this section, we will give a more detailed description of the Whittaker category on $\Fl^{\omega^\rho}_G$.
-The principal goal of this section is to give the definitions of standard objects of $\Whit_q(\Fl^{\omega^\rho}_G)$ (Section \ref{standards and costandards}) and the duality functor for $\Whit_q(\Fl^{\omega^\rho}_G)$ (Section \ref{coinvariant}).
+The principal goal of this section is to construct standard objects of $\Whit_q(\Fl^{\omega^\rho}_G)$ (Section \ref{standards and costandards}) and define the duality functor of $\Whit_q(\Fl^{\omega^\rho}_G)$ using a lemma from \cite{[Ras2]} (Section \ref{coinvariant}).
 They will play an important role in the proof of our main theorem.